Sesame Dressing

 HUNGRY FOR MORE?
 Sign up for our weekly newsletter and follow along on FacebookPinterest, and Instagram for our latest recipes!
 Tag all your glorious creations #culinaryhill so we can eat vicariously through you.

-An easy homemade Sesame Dressing made with 5 easy pantry ingredients you probably already have.
-This dazzling, Asian-style vinaigrette will spruce up leafy greens, cabbage slaws, and vegetables too.
+This easy homemade Sesame Dressing Recipe is made with just 5 easy pantry ingredients.
+This dazzling, Asian-style vinaigrette will spruce up leafy greens, cabbage slaws, vegetables, and appetizers.

 Prep Time 2 minutes